 Influenza Activity Surveillance 2021

-This report provides a summary of surveillance data collected from around Australia and New Zealand.
-Regional reporting in some areas ceases when flu activity is low (out of season).
+This report provides a summary of influenza surveillance data collected from around Australia and New Zealand.
+Regional reporting in some areas ceases when influenza activity is low (out of season).
 Please note that many people do not get tested for influenza and that there may also be some delays in reporting confirmed influenza cases.

 Therefore data presented here may be underestimating influenza activity.